kreslavskiy/graphs/README.md

 # Graphs
-This program is created to work with graph data structures
+This program is created to work with graph data structures.

+No libraries used.

 ## Installation
 1. Clone the repository:
 ```bash